Overview of the main topics you will encounter in Unit 2

 The deeper a mine or oil well is, the hotter it is at the bottom; volcanoes bring up heat from below.

-Most of the Earth’s heat made by decay of natural radioactive atoms in rocks.
+Most of the Earth’s heat is made by the decay of natural radioactive atoms in rocks.

 How materials (and people!) behave depends on what they are (iron, silica, etc.) and on the conditions they are placed in (heat, pressure).